This post may contain affiliate links.

 One day in Annecy, France

-Also, the buildings are historical and the deserts excellent (when you ride too far on your rented bicycle sugar takes on a grave importance.)
+Also, the buildings are historical and the desserts excellent.
+When you ride too far on your rented bicycle sugar takes on a grave importance.
 And while Mark and I were cycling (slowly) back to Annecy (because someone’s legs were tired) I had a revelation about Annecy, which I’d now like to share.

 Annecy has a split personality.